 What can you do to mitigate risk when it comes to consent and privacy?

 BlueConic has always taken a privacy-first approach to data collection and storage and that will never change.
 Our platform facilitates compliance with all current data regulations, and we are poised to quickly adjust to any new laws or regulations.
-Even if ADPPA does not pass, marketers should prioritize consent to build relationships.
+Even if ADPPA never comes to pass, marketers should prioritize consent to build relationships.

 Collect consent in profiles.
 Consent management tied to profiles can be federated across your entire martech stack.
 For example, send segments of those who have consented to advertising directly to your ad platforms like Facebook, Google, and Amazon.
-On the other hand, a one-time set up of segments will continually account for the most recent consent status for every individual.
+Furthermore, a one-time set up of segments will continually reflect the most recent consent status for every individual.

 Manage objectives based on geography.
-It doesn’t have to be an all or nothing approach when it comes to consent management.
+Consent management doesn’t have to be an all-or-nothing approach.
 With the right level of granular controls, you can ask individuals for explicit opt-ins or opt-outs based on what’s required by law.

 Work closely with your legal or risk team.
 Building relationships with your security and risk team is a must.
 While marketers focus on the front-end experience, security and risk or data governance teams can help ensure the right process and protocols are being followed.